3min read

 “So many Nova Scotians can benefit from access to online mental health supports such as Togetherall,” said Brian Comer, Minister of the Office of Addictions and Mental Health.
 “This tool is all about having a community to help people build resilience or cope with a specific life challenge.
 By making Togetherall available to all Nova Scotians ages 16+ we are expanding this community and fostering positive mental health.”

-Nova Scotians 16 years and older are able to access Togetherall by visiting this link and entering their postal code, or through using a student email address.
+Nova Scotians 16 years and older are able to access Togetherall by visiting this registration page and entering their postal code, or through using a student email address.
 The service is also available in French.

 “We know that post-secondary students are experiencing lots of life changes and we want to be sure they are successful,” said Brian Wong, Minister of Advanced Education.